Cypher-Laboratory/ethGlobal_zkFocil/README.md

 2. **Educational Frontend** 📚
    - Interactive interface explaining the protocol
    - Visualization of private inclusion list creation
-   - Demonstrations of privacy and censorship resistance properties
    - Tools to help judges understand the technical significance of our innovation

 ## 🌍 Impact on Ethereum